top of page

 Before we dive in, let it be known that there is no best brand when it comes to selecting a camera.
 Be it Canon, Nikon, Sony, or any of the other brands, it is all based on how comfortable you feel with the equipment, from handling the camera & buttons to navigating through its menu settings.
 I shoot Canon because that was the first camera that I purchased when I took the jump of moving up from a point and shoot.
 With that being said, let's jump in!

-If you've noticed, I stick with the Canon brand products instead of some of the less expensive options.
+If you've noticed, I stick with the Canon brand products instead of the less expensive options.
 There is nothing wrong with other brands and the only reason I stick with brand name is that I've yet to have any issues with any of the products made by Canon -knock on wood!

-After a few weeks of research I ended up with two Manfrotto Pro Backpack 50.
+Lastly, let's talk storage.
+Over the years, you will find yourself with an array of gear, lenses, filters, cables and everything in between.
+With a lot of gear comes the need to store it all.
+In January of 2019 I found myself needing to replace my old large case that was literally falling apart.
+After a few weeks of research, I ended up with the Manfrotto Pro Backpack 50.
 I like the versatility of having a backpack as opposed to the one large rolling hard case since you'll never find yourself needing all your gear at once.
-It offers a much more flexible way to set up the dividers inside the bag in comparison to a hard case, not to mention it's lighter and conveniently fits in your back.
-The reason I chose to go with two 50 sized bags instead of one 50 along with a smaller bag for my day to day was that the 50 is large enough to fit a Matterport 3-D camera (a large heavy piece of equipment which will be discussed on a later post) along with all the other equipment necessary for a typical shoot including a laptop up to 15 inches with plenty of room to spare.
-As I spend a lot of time in and out of the subways in NYC, a versatile backpack was the only way to go.
+It offers a much more flexible way to set up the dividers inside the bag, not to mention it's lighter and conveniently fits in your back.
 If you're looking for an awesome professional quality backpack that's built to last, look no further than the ones made by Manfrotto.

 Although there are many other items that I've obtained over the years, this is what I use for my day to day while shooting Real Estate photography.